 The PROS of living in Ho Chi Minh City

 - Big expat scene.
 As the largest city in Vietnam, there is a dynamic expat scene which means there are lots of opportunities to build a social life in Ho Chi Minh City.

 - The people in southern Vietnam are kind.
 As an expat living in Vietnam you will come into contact with a lot of different locals.
-We’ve found (and been told by people who have lived in both) that the Vietnamese of the south are much kinder and more open than in the North.
+I’ve found (and been told by people who have lived in both) that the Vietnamese of the south are much kinder and more open than in the North.
 This maybe has roots in the political history of the country, but whatever the reason, living among locals who are kind to foreigners will really help to make your experience of living in Vietnam enjoyable.

 - Abundance of job opportunities.
 With Ho Chi Minh City being the largest city in Vietnam (and one of the fastest growing in Asia) the teaching English market is constantly expanding.
 Living in Vietnam is not something that most people plan on doing for a long period of time which means that there is a high turn over of jobs.
-The perk of this is that there are always jobs being advertised so you won’t have to stress about one.
+The perk of this is that there are always jobs being advertised so you won’t have to stress too much about finding one.

 Related Post: How to Find a Teaching English Job in Vietnam

 - Large variety of accommodation to suit every budget.
 Ho Chi Minh City is a huge city.
 One of the pros that comes along with this is that there is a massive selection of accommodation to pick from.
 Different districts have different types of accommodation to offer, but you’ll be guaranteed to something to fit your budget – no matter how extravagant or budget-friendly you want your new home to be.